itsbayahmed/itsbayahmed/README.md

 🔭 I’m  a Software Engineering student at ALX Africa.

-- 🌱  I’m currently learning C programming language.
+- 🌱  I’m currently learning the C programming language.
 - 👀  I’m interested in blogging about FOSS (Free and Open Source Software).
 - 📫  Contact me at abay@duck.com
 </br>